johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 == Changelog ==

+= 3.0.3 - Dec 29 2023 =
+* Bugfix: Rollback of animation engine due to faulty script

 = 3.0.2 - Dec 29 2023 =
 * Bugfix: Fixed bug that caused animation lag in some browsers